Skip to main content

 A 700 credit score opens a lot of doors, but there's still room for a better one.

 Many people don’t know whether their credit score is good or bad.
-It’s important to be aware of your score and what it means since they indicate your creditworthiness and determine the risk that you pose to potential lenders.
+It’s important to be aware of your score and what it means since it is an indicator of your creditworthiness and is used by potential lenders to assess the risk associated with lending you money.

 Without mincing words, 700 is a good credit score.